abossard/api-to-parquet/README.md

 ```

 The application will process the time series data and save it to a Parquet file.
 The cache will be used to avoid duplicate writes to the Parquet file.

+## API Security
+It's possible to configure the API to require a secret token to be provided in the request header as `key` in the URL.
+This is done by setting the environment variable `REQUIRE_API_KEY` to a secret token.
+If this environment variable is not set, the API will not require a secret token.

+On top of that you can always enable OIDC on the Azure Container App level.

 ## Authentication to Azure Storage